btcid/indodax-official-api-docs/Private-RestAPI.md

 #### Withdraw Coin by Username

 Client can view and use `username` option when sending crypto via TAPI.
+If client withdraw from TAPI by Indodax `username`, there’s no fee **(fee=0)**.

 When successfully receiving a response body with status `success = 1` so  client can confirm approve/reject withdraw via email received.
 Clik URL in the red box to confirm and green box to cancel request.

 ![withdrawcoin](https://github.com/btcid/indodax-official-api-docs/blob/e793a41a9a9e173cd521518f9dcc480d259e08eb/assets/email_wd_username.jpg)

-> When client choose confirm request, the sender's coins will decrease and the receiver's coins will increase.
+> - When client choose confirm request, the sender's coins will decrease and the receiver's coins will increase.
+> - Withdraw fee from TAPI by Indodax Username = 0

 Request Body